 Now let’s look at other aspects…when it comes to shooting pornographic scenes, each scene can take many hours to produce.
 It takes an average of 4-8 hrs. work in order to produce a 4-6 minute video?
 Doesn’t sound so alluring now, does it?
 They are not simply “enjoying” themselves as one may think.
 It may take 14-20hrs of work in order to produce a 15 minute video; so it’s not as glamorous as one may think.

-In the film and modelling industry there is a saying, “anyone can look beautiful or alluring under the right lighting” No shocker there if you think how much the average man or woman can change appearance by the use of makeup and clothing alone; take that and multiply it ten fold (This is not an exaggeration; when I used to do photography, it took hours to get things right).
+In the film and modelling industry there is a saying, “anyone can look “beautiful” or “alluring” under the right lighting” — No shocker there; if you think how much the average man or woman can alter their appearance by the use of makeup and clothing alone; take that and multiply it ten fold (This is not an exaggeration; when I used to do photography, it took hours to get things right).
 The pornography industry spends millions on the best equipment an make up artists out there to create an alluring man or woman.
 We need to realize NONE OF THAT IS REAL!

-When one abuses one self, one chooses to say to those who hurt you that they were right, that there is nothing better your soul can offer, that you don’t deserve better because you see yourself as less than an animal; NONE OF THAT IS TRUE; just because your eyesight is sketchy doesn’t mean you are correct.
+When you abuse yourself, you are choosing to say to those who originally hurt you that they were right, that there is nothing better your soul can offer and that you don’t deserve better because you see yourself as less than an animal; NONE OF THAT IS TRUE; just because your eyesight is sketchy doesn’t mean you are correct.
 You are beautiful and you have all you need inside to turn your life around.

 We may think porn actors and actresses love to have sex but reality is they don’t.
 Many are coming from abusive backgrounds, therefore we need to re-change our focus and realize behind the act is a real person with real emotions.
 We need to learn to honor and change how we see women and men; putting our compassion before our lust.

 Desire is beautiful and it takes place between consenting, mentally mature people; lust on the other hand is animalistic and denigrating.
 Do you want to contribute to abuse?
-Embrace your sexuality but never at the expense of another soul!.
+I am all for embracing our sexuality but never at the expense of another soul!